Macil/braincrunch/README.md

   Defaults to 8.
 * `cellCount`: Number of cells to have.
 Defaults to 4096.
 * `EOF`: Value to set when `,` gives EOF.
 Defaults to -1.
+* `useEval`: Translate code into Javascript when possible.
+Defaults to true.
+* `noEvalWarning`: If useEval is true and the Function constructor is not available at run-time (such as because of Content Security Policy restrictions), then a warning will be printed to the console unless this setting is set to true.
+Defaults to false.

 ### machine.run([steps])